Download and install

 - All our downloads, including previous versions.
 We also have a mirror, but please use only if you have troubles accessing the links above

 If your CPU is really, really old, it may be a x86-32 without SSE2.
-We could at some point make a PyPy with a JIT without SSE2 –ask us on IRC if you really want to know more– but note that your machine is probably low-spec enough that running CPython on it is a better idea in the first place.
+There is untested support for manually translating PyPy's JIT without SSE2 (--jit-backend=x86-without-sse2) but note that your machine is probably low-spec enough that running CPython on it is a better idea in the first place.

 : stating it again: the Linux binaries are provided for the distributions listed here.
 If your distribution is not exactly this one, it won't work, you will probably see: pypy: error while loading shared libraries: ….
 Unless you want to hack a lot, try out the portable Linux binaries.